 Yes, he did.

 But the law of Christ is vastly different from the law of Moses.
-The law of Moses commanded our love.
-Love God, love neighbor.
+The law of Moses commanded our love of God and neighbor.
 But it could never empower that love.
 Why?
 Because the law from Mount Sinai was not rooted in grace and unconditional love.
 It was an “obey or be cursed” demand.
 Nor was it empowered by the supernatural filling of the Holy Spirit.
 The law written on stone was applied to stony hearts.
-The law itself was perfect and good, but it was also powerless.
+The law itself was holy and good, but it was also powerless.
 It could not change the hearts of Israel.
-It could not produce righteousness and life, only condemnation and death.
+It could not produce righteousness or life, only condemnation and death.